 Nick named the “Toy-Box-Killer” he was sentenced to 224 years in prison for the kidnap, sexual torture, and eventual murder of 3 children.
-Investigators claim he murdered between 40-60 people, but it could never be proven.
+Investigators claim he murdered between 40-60 people.
+Many of these murders could never be proven.

 How is this all connected?
 The Courage the Cowardly Dog house is in “the middle of nowhere”, David Parker Ray lived about 7 miles north of “Truth or Consequences”, the town where he located and kidnapped all of his victims.
 Truth or Consequences, NM had a population of about 3,000 in the 90s, making it truly, the middle of nowhere.
 And, a perfect location for David Parker Ray to find his prey.

 Naming the town after it’s true name would have been too obvious by the show creators.
-But the similarities are striking.
+Still, the similarities are striking.
 David Parker Ray was known for traveling down to Truth or Consequence and looking for houses that were isolated and far away from any town.
 Something that Truth or Consequence had plenty of.
 After stalking his prey he would use disguises and try to gain the trust of the family inhabiting the secluded home.
-Once he had identified his targets and learned about them, he had three main strategies
+Once David Parker Ray had identified his targets and learned about them, he had three main strategies

 - Winning sympathy with a sob story to be allowed entry.